xlzhen/FP3/README.md

 1. Ensure your changes (report in md file, and added rkt file) are committed to your forked repository.
 1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

-## Project Schedule
-This is the first part of a larger project.
-The final project schedule is [here][schedule].

 ## Library Name Here
 My name: **put your real name here**